Real Madrid Secures Advancement in Champions League Knockout Play-off

 Trent Alexander-Arnold engaged in defensive actions and contributed to offensive plays with line-breaking passes and dangerous entries into the box.

-Raúl Asencio experienced a second-half injury, which led to his removal from the match via stretcher, a concerning moment for the team.
+Raúl Asencio experienced a second-half injury, which led to his removal from the match via stretcher.

 Antonio Rüdiger encountered challenges with aerial balls but demonstrated resilience in critical moments, aiding Madrid in maintaining the lead.